-I had an ear infection that has caused me to lose hearing in my right ear; when will I get my hearing back?
+" I had an ear infection that has caused me to lose hearing in my right ear; when will I get my hearing back?"

 I have the flu-which resulted in my having a bad ear infection, I am taking three different medicines prescribed by doctors but none are helping.
 I have a constant ringing in my right ear and I cant hear a thing.
 It feels like there is a ton of pressure located in my hear.

 As I am sure you are aware, you have eustachian tubes, which are tubes that go from the back of your nose to your middle ear to bring air from your nose to the middle ear.
 With inflammation in the back of the nose (as can happen with viral infections) the eustachian tubes can become obstructed which causes negative pressure in the ears and can cause a middle ear effusion (fluid in the middle ear).
 This will cause some hearing loss, and if left there long enough, it can get infected and cause an otitis media (middle ear infection).
 Even once the ear infection is treated with oral antibiotics, it can take some time for the fluid to go away which might be why you still have pressure in your ear.
 The ENT will be able to look in your ear and tell you if this is in fact what is going on.
 They may also order a hearing test (audiogram) if they do not see any fluid in your ear.
 I wish you all the best.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.